-INSTITUTE OF QUALITY AND ACCREDITATION IN HEALTHCARE
+INSTITUTE FOR QUALITY AND ACCREDITATION IN HEALTHCARE

-INSTITUTE OF QUALITY AND ACCREDITATION IN HEALTHCARE
+INSTITUTE FOR QUALITY AND ACCREDITATION IN HEALTHCARE

-INSTITUTE OF QUALITY AND ACCREDITATION IN HEALTHCARE
+INSTITUTE FOR QUALITY AND ACCREDITATION IN HEALTHCARE

 Название компании